netme/tornado-management-command/article.rst

         ...

-To test real commands, we need to capture stdout and stderr.
+To test real commands, we need to capture `stdout` and `stderr`.
 Let's create a base class for real command tests:

 ::